seL4/microkit/docs/manual.md

 On ARM and RISC-V, a `loader.elf` is provided, which acts as the system's bootloader.

+On x86_64, the kernel as a 32-bit ELF named `sel4_32.elf` is provided.
+As qemu-system-x86_64's -kernel option only accepts a 32-bit elf32-i386 kernel image.
+Since seL4's build process produces a 64-bit ELF, we must convert the output into a 32-bit ELF file with the same code and data, allowing QEMU to load it via -kernel.

 There are also examples provided in the `example` directory.

 The Microkit SDK does **not** provide, nor require, any specific build system.